 Project scope document presented to the investors for getting funds.
-It sometimes also referred to as a project scope statement or SOW.
+It is sometimes also referred to as a project scope statement or SOW.
 Defining project boundaries, roles of each member of the project team, and procedures for verification and approval of work.

 The change requests are also generated based on the decision made using the project scope statement.
 However, the scope document also helps to stay focused during the project life cycle.

 There is little difference between project scope and project charter.
 The project charter doesn’t provide any guidelines on the changed policy.
 While large scale project always requires having a defined change policy management plan.

 There must be enough steps taken to avoid any poor planning and communication.
 It will ultimately result in the situation of project creep.
 Project creep means the project requires more resources such as time, effort, and work.

 For a project, the project manager collects information on this project and shares it with stakeholders.
 This project information is based on project specifications, goals, objectives, milestones, budget, project schedule, etc.

 As we know that project scope is a legal document that is prepared before launching a project and it is also part of the project plan.
 The purpose of this project scope template is to document and evaluate project goals, objectives, activities, risks, and deliverables.